Counterfactual Evaluation for Blind Attack Detection in LLM-based Evaluation Systems: Introduction

 To address this, we propose an evaluation framework that incorporates counterfactual prompts, which replace the original ground truths with random fake terms.
 The core insight behind our approach is that blind attacks deceive the evaluation system without truly aligning with the ground truth.
 Our method exposes the inconsistencies in the evaluation behavior, allowing us to assess answer correctness under normal conditions and detect such attacks when present.

 This paper makes the following contributions.
 First, we formalize and define blind attacks, a class of prompt injection attacks that force the evaluator LLM to mark a submitted answer as correct, regardless of the true answer.
 Second, we propose an evaluation framework that utilizes counterfactual prompts to identify blind attacks and demonstrate its effectiveness on both proprietary and open-source models.
 Results show that our approach demonstrates strong resilience against o1, GPT-4o, and GPT-4o-mini, though their effectiveness slightly diminishes with GPT-3.5-turbo.
-Additionally, the overall effectiveness depends significantly on model capacity, with stronger and more advanced models being able to navigate subtle linguistic variations and demonstrate greater robustness.
-Together, this framework enhances evaluation integrity, offering a practical approach to safeguarding LLM assessments against adversarial manipulation.
+Additionally, overall evaluation robustness depends significantly on model capacity.
+While smaller models are more prone to hallucination, stronger and more advanced models can navigate subtle linguistic variations and demonstrate greater robustness.
+Together, this framework improves the integrity of the evaluation, offering a practical approach to protect LLM assessments against adversarial manipulation.